bzigterman/bzigterman.github.io/projects/weather.md

 - 68°
 - overcast clouds
 - 53% humidity
-- 7 mph wind
+- 9 mph wind

-2 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison